 - Open the Scrapy project settings file.

-settings.py is typically under the Scrapy project package directory (the same directory that contains the spiders module).
+In a default project layout, settings.py lives inside the project package directory that also contains the spiders module.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.